 Powerful help with tooth decay, gingivitis, periodontitis, and more

 Medicinal plants such as Aloe (aloe vera, aloe arborescens and others) together with some therapeutic herbs truly seem to come as close to a panacea as it gets.

 This page is dedicated to some of the dental/oral health benefits of aloe (a known anti-inflammatory, antimicrobial, antiseptic and immune-booster) as evidenced by various scientific research studies and reported by several dentists.
 Aloe has not only been shown to fight cavity-causing bacteria, but good results with aloe application have also been reported for both gingivitis and periodontitis.
-Since the latter can be particularly difficult to rein in, including aloe in one's oral healing regimen would seem particularly recommended is gum (periodontal) disease.
+Since the latter can be particularly difficult to rein in, including aloe in one's oral healing regimen would seem particularly recommended for people suffering from gum (periodontal) disease.

 Observations reported by dentists regarding aloe vera application in dentistry

 Note: Most if not all of the benefits reported in the following have also been confirmed by aloe research studies.

 Dentist Dr James Harrison wrote an article on his personal and professional experiences with the application of whole-leaf Aloe vera in dentistry.
 Not only was he healed from multiple personal health issues (a previous attempt with a non-whole-leaf aloe product had yielded no results), but he also saw amazing results in the patients in his dental practice.